thinedave/0AlphaWhite2Black/README.md

 # 0AlphaWhite2Black

 A plugin made for [Paint.NET](https://getpaint.net).
 Automatically takes any white pixels with an alpha of 0 and makes them black.
 This is a solution to a problem that may occur when creating custom textures for your OoT mod.
-If you see white outlines like the ones shown below, this plugin is for you.
+If you see white outlines like this one, this plugin is for you.
 ![](https://github.com/thinedave/0AlphaWhite2Black/blob/main/example.png?raw=true)

 # Installation